When rent week is coming, cheap meals are a must.

 2534 N Clark St, Lincoln Park

-Okay, okay, okay… so the price went up to $5.40 since we last update this piece, but we think it’s still worthy of mentioning.
+Okay, okay, okay… so the price went up to $5.40 since we last updated this piece, but we think it’s still worthy of mentioning.
 That extra few cents isn’t going to kill you, and you’ll probably thank us for it after you’ve tasted this roll.
-A traditional Hawaiian hand roll made with rice, teriyaki, warm spam, and nori, each serving comes with two rolls and is, frankly, delicious.
+If you’re looking for a $5 dollar meal, we recommend the traditional Hawaiian hand roll made with rice, teriyaki, warm spam, and nori.
+Each serving comes with two rolls and is, frankly, delicious.

 2101 West Chicago Avenue, West Town